 13. Country support for governance has been provided through WHO's Good Governance for Medicines programme, which aims to: raise awareness of the impact of corruption in the pharmaceutical sector; increase transparency and accountability of pharmaceutical systems; and institutionalize good governance in pharmaceutical systems.
-The Eastern Mediterranean Region has been particularly active in the Good Governance for Medicines programme, and support has been provided to countries in the Region to: establish policies for implementing codes of conduct; manage conflicts of interest; increase public availability of information; develop membership guidelines for committees; develop standard operating procedures for decision-making processes; establish independent complaints mechanisms to improve protection for whistle-blowers; and increase civil society engagement.
+The Regional Office for the Eastern Mediterranean has been particularly active in the Good Governance for Medicines programme, and support has been provided to countries in the Region to: establish policies for implementing codes of conduct; manage conflicts of interest; increase public availability of information; develop membership guidelines for committees; develop standard operating procedures for decision-making processes; establish independent complaints mechanisms to improve protection for whistle-blowers; and increase civil society engagement.